mingusone/FerengAI/readme.md

 **A: The specifications for the overall program.
 The recipe.**

-**To keep things clean, there are folders for your Jupyter Notebook files, the SQLite files, and the resources files**
+**To keep things clean, there are folders for your Jupyter Notebook files and the resources files**

 # **Overall Blueprint:**

 _This is a very general overall outline of what needs to be done._

-Python: Grab data from APIs, clean data, store it into SQL.
-The DB should be hosted but if not, SQLite works too.
+Python: Grab data from APIs, clean data, store it into MongoDB.

 Python/Pandas: Rescale the data.